Minnesota PERA and MSRS Disability Lawyers

 PERA and MSRS Disability Attorney

 Minnesota’s top PERA and MSRS lawyers.
-Here for you and your family.
+Here for Minnesota’s First Responders and their families.

-In Minnesota, PERA and MSRS provide benefits that make a big difference, like health insurance through the age of 65 for you and your family; a benefit created expressly for first responders and the dangerous work they take on every day.
+In Minnesota, duty disabled first responders are also entitled to continuation of health insurance benefits pursuant to Minnesota Statutes § 299A.465.
+This statute provides for health insurance through the age of 65 for you and your family.
+These benefits were expressly created for first responders in recognition of the dangerous work they take on every day.

-Our attorneys know the ins and outs of workers’ compensation and PERA and MSRS disability claims.
-We help you navigate the morass of rules and regulations.
+Our attorneys know the ins and outs of workers’ compensation, PERA and MSRS disability claims, and healthcare continuation claims.
+We help you navigate the complicated, ever-changing rules and regulations.
 We coordinate benefits to maximize the money you’ll receive from all sources.

 You have a tough job.
 You want a partner who’ll be just as tough protecting you.